m4hd11/To-Do-List/README.md

 ## 💡 How It Works

-- Tasks are stored with their priorities.
+- Tasks are stored with their numeric priorities (1 = highest priority).
-- Updating a task's priority reorders the list automatically.
+- Updating a task's priority automatically reorders the list.
 - CSV export keeps your tasks backed up and editable.

 ---